kris-geyer/pegLog/README.md

 A Terms of Service and Privacy Policy is available <a href="https://psychsensorlab.com/privacy-agreement-for-apps/">here</a>.

-Sample data and supplementary R-code for analysis are avaliable <a href="https://drive.google.com/open?id=1HYb_GsvGLqP8RWOQRV7co_tEamYsHooA">here</a>.
+Sample data and supplementary R-code for analysis are available <a href="https://drive.google.com/open?id=1HYb_GsvGLqP8RWOQRV7co_tEamYsHooA">here</a>.

 (password for encrypted data and error files=123456)